-Up to October 1, \$1.7 billion in FY2003 funds provided to USAID and the Department of State has been obligated for relief and reconstruction, of which \$1.1 billion is for reconstruction activities.
+Up to October 7, \$2.1 billion in FY2003 funds provided to USAID and the Department of State had been obligated for relief and reconstruction, of which \$1.2 billion was for reconstruction activities.
 Operational expenses for the Coalition Provisional Authority (CPA), under the Department of Defense budget, were projected to reach \$599 million through September 2003.